-13. No development shall commence until details for the disposal of foul sewage have been submitted to and approved in writing by the Council.
+13. No development other than the construction of the main site access, S.278 works and site clearance shall commence until details for the disposal of foul sewage have been submitted to and approved in writing by the Council.
 The scheme shall be implemented in accordance with the approved details before the development is first brought into use.
 Due to the size of this development a sewer modelling study may be required to determine the impact this development will have on the existing system and if flows can be accommodated.
 Severn Trent may need to undertake a more comprehensive study of the catchment to determine if capital improvements are required.
 If Severn Trent needs to undertake capital improvements, a reasonable amount of time will need to be determined to allow these works to be completed before any additional flows are connected.

-14. No development shall commence until a programme of archaeological fieldwork and associated post-excavation analysis and report production detailed within the submitted document called "Written scheme of investigation for an archaeological excavation on land at Bedworth Road, Bulkington Warwickshire February 2020" by MOLA Northampton is undertaken.
-A report detailing the results of this fieldwork, and confirmation of the arrangements for the deposition of the archaeological archive will be submitted to the Council.
+14. No development other than the construction of the main site access, associated visibility splays and S.278 works within the highway, shall commence until the programme of archaeological fieldwork detailed within the submitted document "Written scheme of investigation for an archaeological excavation on land at Bedworth Road, Bulkington Warwickshire February 2020" by MOLA Northampton has been undertaken.